 Gregory L. Poe

 Many of Greg's most difficult and sensitive matters have been resolved favorably without incident or publicity.
 He has represented individual targets, witnesses, and companies in grand jury investigations and related enforcement proceedings (sometimes involving classified information); managed and resolved parallel criminal and civil investigations; represented individuals in investigations by Congress and federal inspectors general; and represented both individuals and companies in internal investigations requiring a high degree of discretion.
 Along with his criminal practice, Greg has handled a broad range of civil matters at all stages of litigation.
 In that realm, he has represented publicly traded and privately held companies; labor unions; nonprofit corporations; trade associations; and individuals.
-Greg currently holds a Top Secret/SCI level security clearance.
+Greg has handled cases requiring a Top Secret/SCI level security clearance.